mindset-dojo/mindset-dojo.github.io/_forms/cultivator.md

 ## Implementation

-To enter the Cultivator phase:
+To enter the Project Cultivator phase:

 - Express your intent to contribute to the Project and Community with the [Sensei](../sensei/).
 - Work with the [Sensei](../sensei/) to align the contribution phase with crossing a Level [Threshold](../threshold/) in a reasonable amount of time.